CarbonComputers/Hackberry-Pi-CM5/Operating System/README.md

-# Install different operating system on HackberryPi_CM5
+f# Install different operating system on HackberryPi_CM5

 There are many different OS that you can install on HackberryPi_CM5.
 They are basically those OS that support RaspberryPi5 Serie.
 But note that RaspberryPi5 or BCM2712 is relativly a new chip.
 Some OS may have not enough support for Pi5 like Kali.